 If an agency demonstrates that (i) there is an immediate threat to the public's health or safety; or (ii) Virginia statutory law, the appropriation act, federal law, or federal regulation requires a regulation to take effect no later than (a) 280 days from the enactment in the case of Virginia or federal law or the appropriation act, or (b) 280 days from the effective date of a federal regulation, it then requests the Governor's approval to adopt an emergency regulation.
-The emergency regulations, unless a later date is specified.
+The emergency regulation becomes operative upon its adoption and filing with the Registrar of Regulations, unless a later date is specified.
 Emergency regulations are limited to addressing specifically defined situations and may not exceed 12 months in duration.
 Emergency regulations are published as soon as possible in the Register.